 Shortened Timelines – The Debtor’s plan of reorganization must be filed within 90 days after the petition date.
 Confirmation of the plan is to be concluded in most cases within 45 days after the plan is filed.
 As with Chapter 13, the plan period may be three to five years.

-Chapter 12 Trustee, but no Committee – Chapter 12 provides for the appointment of a Trustee with powers similar, but not identical to, a Chapter 13 Trustee.
-No Unsecured Creditors’ Committee is appointed.
+Chapter 12 Trustee – Chapter 12 provides for the appointment of a Trustee with powers similar, but not identical to, a Chapter 13 Trustee.

 Asset Sales without a Section 363(f) block – Section 1206 of the Code provides that, in addition to Section 363(f), the “trustee” may sell farmland and farm equipment, free and clear of interests in those assets.
 This “super sale” right is subject to uncertainty in some jurisdictions, with cases and secondary authorities disagreeing over whether the right is reserved only to the Chapter 12 Trustee, or whether it may also be exercised by the Debtor as debtor-in-possession.
 Objecting secured creditors may still credit bid up to the amount of their debt.